 Bike or Walk Across the Williamsburg Bridge

-The Williamsburg Bridge is engineered by the one of Gustav Eiffel’s associates and that shows.
-The bridge may be not as picturesque or as the Brooklyn Bridge, but is has continuously been important in the history of New York.
-The bridge has separate pedestrian and bike lanes, and offers some of the greatest views of parts of Manhattan.
+The Williamsburg Bridge is engineered by one of Gustav Eiffel’s associates and that shows.
+The bridge may be not as picturesque or as the Brooklyn Bridge, but it has continuously been important in the history of New York.
+The bridge has separate pedestrian and bike lanes and offers some of the greatest views of parts of Manhattan.
 As Brooklyn Bridge is permanently over-crowded, the Williamsburg Bridge offers a fine alternative.

 How Do You Get There Best?